Open-Systems-Pharmacology/Qualification-HI/Qualification/Input/Content/Metoprolol_HI.md

 #### IV model

 With the drug-specific parameters fixed, the healthy PBPK model was translated to a HI-PBPK model.
 Stages of HI used in the simulations were defined by the Child-Pugh score.
 A population with Child-Pugh A, B, and C was created according to the patient demographics of the population enrolled by Regårdh, Jordö (35) (**Table 2**).
-The Child-Pugh scores were not defined in these studies and limited clinical variabls were reported to fully assess Child-Pugh status.
-Based on the clinical variables that were reportd, the study population likely consisted of patients classified as Child-Pugh A and B.
+The Child-Pugh scores were not defined in these studies and limited clinical variables were reported to fully assess Child-Pugh status.
+Based on the clinical variables that were reported, the study population likely consisted of patients classified as Child-Pugh A and B.

 **Table 2.
 HI population demographics for metoprolol IV administration**